Flinders Street railway station: Early terminus

-Princes Bridge was originally separated from Flinders Street, even though it was only on the opposite side of Swanston Street.
+Princes Bridge station was originally separate from Flinders Street, even though it was only on the opposite side of Swanston Street.
 Once the railway line was extended under the street in 1865 to join the two, Princes Bridge was closed.
 It was reopened in April 1879, and from 1909 slowly became amalgamated into Flinders Street.
 Federation Square now occupies its site.
-Up until the 1880s a number of designs for a new station had been prepared, but none ever went further.
+Designs were prepared for a new Princes Street Station were prepared in the 1880s but not proceeded with.

 Current building

 By the 1880s, it was becoming clear that a new central passenger station was needed to replace the existing ad-hoc station buildings.
-A design competition was held in 1883, but the winning entry, by William Salway, featuring a pair of grandiose Italianate buildings either side of a rebuilt Princes Bridge, was not proceeded with.
+A design competition was held in 1883, but the winning entry, by William Salway, featuring a pair of grandiose Italianate buildings either side of a yet-to-be-rebuilt Princes Bridge, was not built.

-A second, more comprehensive design competition was held in late 1899, and 17 entries were received.
-The competition was essentially for the detailed design of the station building, because decisions had already been made about the track and platform layout, the location of the concourse and entrances, and even the room layout to some extent.
-It has also been that there would be one overall platform roof.